Which is better Investment plan PPF or VPF?

 Maturity

-Can be extended indefinitely by extending for 5 years each
+Can be extended indefinitely by extending for 5 years each after that.

 Can transfer account to new company till retirement.